 This is another reason why I recommend saving your emergency fund in a 5% interest savings account with Netspend.
 Not only are you snagging 5% interest, you basically add another layer between you and your savings.
 That small layer makes it much less likely that you’ll dip into your emergency fund for things that you don’t really need.

 There are a ton of tools to help you automate your savings and keep your money plate smaller.
 If you’re trying to save more money, you need to be using tools like these:

 - Employer-Sponsored Retirement Plans: Almost every full-time employee will have access to a 401k or something similar.
 Take advantage of these accounts, preferably maxing out every plan you have access to if you can (assuming you have at least some decent investment options).
 It’s an easy way to save without having to exercise any self-control.

 - Capital One 360: Everyone should have cash savings for short-term and longer-term goals.
-The best way to save for these type of goals is to automate your savings towards these goals.
-The key, though, is to keep that money separated from your primary stash.
+The best way to save for these types of goals is to automate your savings towards these goals.
+The key, though, is to keep that money separate from your primary stash.
 I have a bunch of different sub-accounts that I’ve opened up through Capital One 360.
 Each month, Capital One 360 withdraws a set amount from my primary bank account and into each of these accounts.
 I get to save without even noticing it.
 If you’ve never used Capital One 360, I highly recommend it.

 You Don’t Need To Force Yourself To Save

 Saving money might involve some self-control, I won’t deny that.
 With things like credit cards, it’s not all that hard to spend more than you have.
 But when you make your pile of money look much smaller, you’ll naturally start spending less simply because you’ll feel like you have less money to spend.

 You don’t need to force yourself to save.
 Just set up your savings once, put it as high as you can, and get used to living on the amount you see leftover.
 No self-control needed.